 Under the structure of this transaction, YS SPV does not have a direct contractual relationship with the Company.
-Instead, an affiliate of YS SPV and Purchaser SPV entered into the BAFT Master Participation Agreement, pursuant to which the Purchaser SPV transferred to YS SPV all of the Purchaser SPV's right to receive payment under designated trade accounts receivable pursuant to the independent payment undertaking of the Company.
+Instead, an affiliate of YS SPV and Purchaser SPV entered into the BAFT Master Participation Agreement, pursuant to which the accounts receivable pursuant to the independent payment undertaking of the Company.
 In the event of a default by the Company, YS SPV will not have any direct rights or remedies against the Company and would seek to coordinate enforcement of rights and remedies against the Company with the Purchaser SPV.
 In the event that YS SPV seeks to pursue enforcement remedies directly against the Company, YS SPV can request that Purchaser SPV convert YS SPV's participation interest to an assignment.